 - Does the membrane show a low level of extractables, to avoid introducing impurities into the sample?

-For all HPLC analyses, chemical compatibility and low levels of extractables are important considerations for reducing the risk of new contaminants interfering with results, and determining that the membrane filter, the solvents and APIs being investigated are well-matched.
+For HPLC analyses, chemical compatibility and low levels of extractables are always important considerations for reducing the risk of new contaminants interfering with results, and for ensuring the membrane filter is well-matched with the solvents and the APIs being investigated.

 You will also want to be sure the filter format is suitable for your testing workflows and equipment.
 Syringe filters are widely used for sample preparation in dissolution testing, as they save time and waste in the lab.
 If you are using automation in your testing process, there are syringe filters available to work with specific automated systems.